This is not lying on one’s side and leaning your leg over!

 In pregnancy: Her leg hangs like this for about 2 1/2 minutes.
 It’s ok to try it longer, but it’s vital that it’s done on both sides.
 A few people have reported holding each side for up to 20 minutes to flip a breech!
 In labor: Let the leg hang like this through 3 contractions and switch sides for another 3 contractions (sometimes a rest comes after 2 contractions.
 Between contractions, too!

-It’s vitally important to do both sides so that you don’t create more of an imbalance!
+Do SLR on both sides so that you don’t create more of an imbalance!

 After we finished the left side, she got up to use the restroom.
 Contractions were more regular, not so close together and VERY productive.
 Suddenly she “had to poop!”
 Her water broke, she began to push and we scrambled to get things together for the hospital….I learned that I will reserve these spectacular techniques from Spinning Babies for when we’re close to the delivery locale! – An anonymous doula